akhilachitturi1804/BigDataGroup11/README.md

 ![WhatsApp Image 2023-05-04 at 3 35 17 PM (1)](https://user-images.githubusercontent.com/113271948/236324860-6ef183a6-3cad-4f51-8124-ae743f03be57.jpeg)

 ### e) what is the price range that customers are looking for?
+The range of prices is the last step of evaluation because it depends on many factors, including brand, body type, color, fuel type, and a number of other features.
+A list of the final prices is included in the graph along with an estimate of the car's price based on these attributes.
+The linear regression model is used to determine which prices customers strongly choose.
+Below, a list of very likely outcomes is provided after all the parameters have been taken into account.
+Below is the output for the same.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/113271948/236365463-00e6898b-f600-4d32-8923-c78a96991b17.png">